veggiemonk/awesome-docker/README.md

 ### CI/CD

-* [Awesome-ciandcd](https://github.com/ciandcd/awesome-ciandcd) - Not specific to docker but relevant.
 * [Buddy](https://buddy.works) - The best of Git, build & deployment tools combined into one powerful tool that supercharged our development.
 * [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur).
 * [Cyclone](https://github.com/caicloud/cyclone) - A cloud native CI/CD platform built for container workflow by [@caicloud](https://github.com/caicloud).